honganh1206/dotfiles/Learning How To Learn/Module 3/Harnessing your zombies to help you 🧟.md

 The location/time/how you feel/your reactions to a cue affects the cue itself => Shutting down your phone is a trick to change all these 4 factors

+Apply willpower at **your reaction to a procrastination cue**.
+Willpower is a valuable mental resource that you might not want to use it up quickly

 # 🔥 Trick #2: Change your routine by developing a plan